 The United States Department of Agriculture predicts that rice production in Thailand will drop by more than 20% to 15.8 million tons this year.
 The Thai government itself has taken initiatives to help its local farmers.

 The decline is directly related to the destruction of the paddies caused by drought in the Mekong Delta region.
-Even though the government estimates a 1.5% drop, a trader who wishes to remain anonymous believes that the latest harvest was about 5% or 6% lower than the same period in 2015.
+Even though the government estimates a 1.5% drop, traders believe the latest harvest was about 5% lower than the same period in 2015.

 Demand for Rice in Asia Surges Ahead

 If the fall in production levels wasn’t alarming enough, Southeast Asia’s top importers are also buying more rice more this year.

 China expects to continue buying its previous year’s amount of 5 million tons, as its own rice production cannot keep up with consumption.
 Indonesia looks to increase its purchases of rice to 2 million tons this year.
 Meanwhile, the Philippines is short on rice once more despite its yearly imports.